taras123programmer/springProject/readme.md

 - User can log out

 ### Using schedule
+- User can log out

+### Using schedule
 - User have delault schedule but he can see schedule for other group or teacher
 - User can select date(by default is today date) he wants get schedule
 - User can go to next or previous day schedule
+- User can go to next or previous week schedule

+### administration
 - User can go to next or previous week schedule

 ### administration